dbca-wa/flatbacks-website/README.md

 1. Local `.env.mysql` and `.env.flatbacks` files should be created, containing secrets.
 1. Start services: `docker compose up`
-1. After Docker volume is generated, copy any local contents of `web/sites/default/files` into the relevant Docker volumes so that the Nginx container can serve those files.
+1. After Docker volume is generated, copy any local contents of `web/sites/default/files` into the relevant Docker volumes so that the webserver can serve those files.

 `.env.mysql` example: